Size bias for one and all: Size bias basics

 holds, \emph{including} the case where both sides are infinite.
 Write $y_+$ and $y_-$ for the positive and negative parts of $y$.
 Then the functions $g_+$ and $g_-$ given by $g_+(x) = (g(x))_+$ and $g_-(x)=(g(x))_-$ are nonnegative.
 Note that on the domain $[0,\infty)$, $(x g(x))_+ = x g_+(x)$ and $(x g(x))_- = x g_-(x)$.
 Under the hypothesis that $\e (X g(X)) \in [-\infty,\infty]$ exists, at least one of $h = g_+$ and $h=g_-$ has $ \e (X h(X)) < \infty$, and hence $\e g(X^*) = \e g_+(X^*) - \e g_-(X^*) \in [-\infty,\infty]$ is well defined, with value given by $(1/a) \e( Xg_+(X)) -(1/a) \e(X g_-(X)) = (1/a) \e (X(g(X))$.
 Likewise, when $\e ((Xg(X))_+) = \e ((Xg(X))_-) = \infty$, we have both $ \e g_+(X^*) = \e g_-(X^*) =\infty$ so that $\e g(X^*)$ does not exist. \end{proof}

 In particular, taking $g(x)=x^n$ in \eqref{dominated}, we have

-whenever $\e |X^{n+1}|<\infty$.
+and this includes the case where both sides are infinite.
 Apart from the extra scaling by $1/\e X$, \eqref{moment shift} says that the sequence of moments of $X^*$ is the sequence of moments of $X$, but shifted by one.
 Hence one way to recognize size biasing is through the \emph{shift of the moment sequence}; this plays a role in two interesting examples, \eqref{borel moments} and \eqref{lognormal moment}.